mef51/frbgui/notes.md

 	* add time series
 	* add autocorrelation
 	* just analyse the luo data manually and then go back to gui
+* keeping the view when masking seems to break because of set_plot_xlimits_auto

+## june 12
+* based on the breadcrumbs found in the paper and the data files they provide, the time resolution is either 49.152us or twice that
+	* the number returned from the fits file using .getTimes() is the full duration in the units returned by .getTimeUnit()
+		* ie. 0.70464307 seconds over 28672 samples = 24.576 us, which is half the time resolution from the paper.
+Not sure how it could be half but its one of those two numbers.
+Pick one and see if it lines up with their figures
+* added burst metadata to load, will use savez to store subsampled waterfalls with metadata

+## june 14
+* lol i think my corr extents are wrong and have been wrong for two papers
+	* why did i have a factor of 2??
+* not sure i can do contour plots easily in DPG, will plot lines that represent the semi-major and -minor axes
+* adding bounds breaks masking
+	>> its because i use physical units on the axes instead of channel nums

+## june 15
+meeting notes:
+	* consider removing the one frb121102 fit that only uses the one burst at the high DM, this will fix the range
+	* fix the correlation extents in the figures that are affected.
+Old figures are unnaffected

+## july 12
+* DM range for FRB180301: 516.3 - 525.5 (there's a lower DM but its on a tiny scrap of FRB so whatever)

+## july 14
+* played with aggarwal et al.'s burstfit package. might use it for noise primarly and burst modelling. autocorr of model will always be cleaner

+## july 15
+* 'keepview' feature is very bugged
+* can produce results csv over DM range now. need to be able to specify a p0 tho, and still no visual way to evaluate fits over the range (just the fit at the burstdm atm)